Summary

 What causes CSA?

 CSA can also be due to weakness of the muscles that make the lungs expand and contract, such as in neuromuscular disorders like polio.
-It can also be caused by an abnormality in the shape of the chest wall or the lungs being too stiff.
+It can be also be caused by an abnormality in the shape of the chest wall (eg severe curvature of the spine) or the lungs being too stiff.
 This can lead to under breathing, called hypoventilation.
 CSA can disturb your sleep.
 It can also make your body retain carbon dioxide.
 This can lead to morning headaches or confusion.

 This requires a thorough evaluation of all the possible causes and also a Sleep Study.
 This is completed by a Sleep and Respiratory Physician.

-- Drugs (e.g. narcotics) which may cause CSA may need to be reduced or stopped if you can.
+- Drugs (e.g. narcotics) which may cause CSA may need to be reduced or stopped if safe to do so.
 There are some other drugs which stimulate breathing.
 You might be able to try these.

 - Positive airway pressure therapies can help many forms of CSA.
-Continuous Positive Airway Pressure (CPAP) may work.
-Adaptive servo ventilation is useful for periodic breathing.
+CPAP: Continuous Positive Airway Pressure may work.
+Adaptive servo ventilation is useful for some types of central apnoea – although always recommended to be trialed under the guidance of a sleep physician.
 Sleep hypoventilation responds well to bilevel ventilatory assistance.

 - Oxygen therapy at night may be beneficial.